 A good number of people are not aware of their flaws.
 Part of being self-aware is to know and acknowledge your flaws.
 But what really steps up your emotional quotient is your ability to be accountable to those flaws.

-People who aren’t emotionally intelligent often resort to defense mechanisms and projections.
-Defense mechanisms are mental processes (usually converted to actions) that occur when someone avoids feeling hurt, anxious, or confronted.
+People who aren’t emotionally intelligent often resort to defence mechanisms and projections.
+Defence mechanisms are mental processes (usually converted to actions) that occur when someone avoids feeling hurt, anxious, or confronted.